esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 the grid is spherical or regional, ``add_corner_stagger`` to add the corner stagger information to the :class:`~ESMF.api.grid.Grid` for conservative regridding, and ``add_user_area`` to specify whether to read in the cell area from the NetCDF file or to calculate them.

-Also, for :class:`~ESMF.api.constants.FileFormat.GRIDSPEC` formated files there is the ``add_mask`` optional argument to add a mask held by the NetCDF variable indicated in optional argument, ``varname``, and the ``coord_names`` argument to specify the longitude and latitude variable names in :class:`~ESMF.api.constants.FileFormat.GRIDSPEC` file containing multiple sets of coordinates.
-The mask generated for a :class:`~ESMF.api.grid.Grid` created from file will have 0 for the masked values and 1 for the unmasked values.
+For :class:`~ESMF.api.constants.FileFormat.GRIDSPEC` formated files there is the ``add_mask`` optional argument to add a mask held by the NetCDF variable indicated in optional argument, ``varname``, and the ``coord_names`` argument to specify the longitude and latitude variable names in :class:`~ESMF.api.constants.FileFormat.GRIDSPEC` file containing multiple sets of coordinates.

+For :class:`~ESMF.api.constants.FileFormat.SCRIP` formated files the integer array grid_imask is used to mask out grid cells which should not participate in the regridding.

+The mask generated for a :class:`~ESMF.api.grid.Grid` created from file (any format) will have 0 for the masked values and 1 for the unmasked values.

 ----------